-Search Strategy
+Search strategy

-MEDLINE 1966-2004 and EMBASE 1966-2004 were examined with appropriate MESH and free subject terms: 1, cerebral venous and sinus thrombosis; 2, cerebral venous thrombosis; 3, cortical vein thrombosis; 4, intracranial thrombosis.
-1-4 was combined with the terms: 7, treatment; 8, medication; 9, therapy; 10, controlled clinical trial; 11, randomized controlled trial; 12, multicentre study; 13, meta analysis; 14, anticoagulation; 15, thrombolysis; 16, local thrombolysis; 17, antiepileptic therapy; 18, intracranial pressure; 19, steroids; 20, hyperventilation; 21, osmotic diuretics; 22, craniectomy; 23, decompressive surgery.
+MEDLINE 1966-2009 and EMBASE 1966-2009 were examined with appropriate MESH and free subject terms: 1.
+CVST, 2. cerebral venous thrombosis, 3. cortical vein thrombosis 4. intracranial thrombosis.

+One to four was combined with the terms: 7. treatment, 8. medication, 9. therapy, 10. controlled clinical trial, 11. randomized controlled trial, 12. multicentre study, 13.
+Meta-analysis, 14.
+AC, 15. thrombolysis, 16. local thrombolysis, 17. antiepileptic therapy, 18. intracranial pressure, 19. steroids, 20. hyperventilation, 21. osmotic diuretics, 22. craniectomy, 23. decompressive surgery.

-The Cochrane Central Register of Controlled Trials (CENTRAL) and the Cochrane Library and references of selected articles were also searched.
+The Cochrane Central Register of Controlled Trials and the Cochrane Library and references of selected articles were also searched.
 Review articles and book chapters were also included if they were considered to provide comprehensive reviews of the topic.
 The search included reports of research in human beings only and in English language.
+The Task Force included six neurologists and one specialist in Internal Medicine with an expertise in the field of haemostasis and thrombosis (I. M.).
 The literature search was performed by K.E. and F.M. who also prepared a first draft of the manuscript.
-The manuscript was sent via e-mail and was reviewed by all members of the Task Force and suggestions and corrections were incorporated.
+The manuscript was sent via e-mail and was reviewed by all members of the Task Force, and suggestions and corrections were incorporated.
 Recommendations were reached by consensus of all Task Force members and were also based on our own awareness and clinical experience.
 Where there was a lack of evidence but consensus was clear we stated our opinion as good practice points.
 The final draft of the manuscript was approved by all members of the Task Force.
+All necessary steps for the preparation of the presented recommendation were performed via e-mail correspondence.

-The classification for evidence levels for therapeutic interventions were made according to the guidance for the preparation of neurological management guidelines by EFNS scientific task forces [10].
+The classification for evidence levels for therapeutic interventions was made according to the guidance for the preparation of neurological management guidelines by EFNS scientific task forces [11].